Development of advanced photon calibrator for Kamioka gravitational wave detector (KAGRA): Measurement

-We assumed Signal to Noise Ratio (SNR) of injected Pcal modulation at frequency $f$ is 100 and safety margin is 10.
-Their product is 1000.We had to suppress the higher harmonics between 20 and 750~Hz for the $2f $ signal and those between 30~Hz and 500~Hz for the $3f $ signal because of observation frequency.
-By injecting sine curve with optical follower servo, we accumulate the data with 2 hours to suppress the noise floor.
-Figure~\ref{fig8} shows the measured relative modulation harmonics with the requirement curve.
-An optical follower servo was required to suppress both the power modulation at the harmonics of the Pcal fundamental frequencies and the inherent laser power fluctuations.
+where $h(f)$ represents the target sensitivity of KAGRA at frequency $f$.
+Assuming a Signal-to-Noise Ratio (SNR) of 100 for the injected Pcal modulation at frequency $f$, the product of SNR and safety margin is set to 1000.

+For the $2f$ signal, the higher harmonics between 20 and 750~Hz needed to be suppressed, while for the $3f$ signal, the higher harmonics between 30 and 500 Hz had to be suppressed, based on the observation frequency range.
+With the optical follower servo, data were accumulated for 2 hours to suppress the noise floor.

+Figure~\ref{fig8} illustrates the measured relative modulation harmonics along with the requirement curve.
+The optical follower servo was crucial in suppressing both the power modulation at the harmonics of the Pcal fundamental frequencies and the inherent laser power fluctuations.